robmuh/robmuh.github.com/_posts/2015-02-16-yes-coffeescript.markdown

 understand it yourself."
 This is the true measure.
 In my world this translates to, "can you teach it to a 7-year-old."

 There is something innate in every young person I've run across that has something to prove to themselves and everyone else, build their own computer, type faster than their parents, code something most everyone else around them doesn't understand.
 Whatever it is, it seems to subside once that person has mastered the challenge enough for it to become mundane.
-Like loud v.s.
-Classical music their tastes shift toward beauty and clarity, to well thought-out ideas, practical ideas, innovative ideas that are expressed clearly rather than in some expected way aimed at winning praise or demonstrating superiority.
-This is the driving force behind leet-speak, script-kiddies, trolls, flames, and the rest.
-But this thinking is flawed and immature.
-The real measure of prowess is simplicity and clarity even when the regular representation would be wildly complex.
+Like loud v.s. classical music it seems tastes shift from showy to beauty, efficiency, and clarity; to well thought-out, practical ideas and innovation.

 ## Stay Flexible

-This all reminds me to stay flexible, adaptive, and open-minded as a technology teacher, something students also need to learn as well sometimes.
-So many educators will think I have lost my mind, but I have observed this approach work in my classroom and that really suffices for me.
+As someone responsible for the learning direction of so many this all reminds me to stay flexible, adaptive, and open-minded as a technology teacher, something students also need to learn as well.
+Hey, I came to accept, even love JavaScript even after *experiencing* it in the 90s so there is that.
+I'm sure so many educators will think I have lost my mind, but I have observed applying the following progression tree to work in my classroom and that really suffices for me:

+    Code.org -> CodeCombat -> Python -> Jade -> HTML
+                                     -> Stylus -> CSS
+                                     -> CoffeeScript -> JavaScript
+                                     -> Java -> Android
+                                             -> MC Spigot
+                                             -> MC Forge
+                                             -> MIT BattleCode
+                                     -> Swift -> iOS
+                                     -> GameMaker (GML)
+                                     -> Bash
+                                     -> C

+I would love to hear others' thoughts on this but it is nearly impossible to even find *anyone* teaching any of this in a physical setting &mdash; least of all the public school system.
+If you do, please leave a comment or email me.
+I'd love to meet you.